reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 ## Why Is a Good Commit Message Important?
 Commit messages are a way of **communication between team members**.
 Let's say there's a bug in the application which was not there before.
 To find out what caused the problem, reading the commit messages could be handy.
 The proper commit message can **save a great deal of time** finding the recent changes related to the bug.

-Being a new member of a team and working on projects you haven't seen before has its challenges.
-If you have a task to add some logic to some part of the code, previous good commit messages can help you find out **where and how** to add it.
+Being a new member of a team and working on projects we haven't seen before has its challenges.
+If we have a task to add some logic to some part of the code, previous good commit messages **can help us find out where and how to add the code**.

-If you fix a bug and write: "Fixed the bug!".
-What happens is that you will probably completely forget about it a month or two later.
+If we fix a bug and write: "Fixed the bug!".
+What happens is that we will probably completely forget about it a month or two later.
 It's not a good idea to think that if it's not clear for others, they can ask about it.
 It can waste a lot of time and energy as well.

 ## What Is a Good Commit Message?

 Good commit messages can be written in many different styles.
 The trick is to pick the best that suits you, the team, and the project and then stick to it.
-Like in so many other things, **being consistent in your commit message produces compound results over time**.
+Like in so many other things, **being consistent in our commit message produces compound results over time**.

 The perfect commit message should have certain qualities: